wp-plugins/wp-monalisa/readme.txt

 * extend or replace wordpress smiley replacement
 * while edit posts or pages, pops-up in a draggable meta-box
 * extends your comment form to give you visitors the freedom to smile :-)

+Credits:
+Thanks go to all who support this plugin, with  hints and suggestions for improvment and specially to

+* Michal Maciejewski, polish translation

 == Installation ==